DevvitIO/DevvitIO_Project_Ideas/README.md

 ### Reddit meets Discord
 A chat platform based on reddit and its subreddits.
 Every subreddit has its own channel, accessible using /r/subreddit like on reddit itself.

-Similar to discord, [gitter](https://gitter.im), etc. on the leftyou find a list of channels (my channels, popular channels, …), in the middle the chat and to the right a list of topics of the subreddit or a userlist (maybe tabs).
+Similar to discord, [gitter](https://gitter.im), etc. on the left you find a list of channels (my channels, popular channels, …), in the middle the chat and to the right a list of topics of the subreddit or a userlist (maybe tabs).

 What differentiates this chat from the other platforms is its reddit integration.
 You can reference topics, comments,..., see karma, write PMs, use the same moderation and style settings as the subreddit and more.